 Yes the main parts of the Cook Islands support the GSM 900 and 1700 networks, however please check with your provider first regarding roaming and data charges as they can be exorbitant.

 Do I need an international license to drive in the Cook Islands?

 International driving licenses are not accepted in the Cook Islands you have to purchase one from the local police station for NZ$20.
 In order to get one you must be over 21 and have a current drivers license.
 Fill in the form and they take a photo of you and you're on your way.
 If its a scooter you want to ride then it's a driving test!
 But wait it's not too bad!
 You have to successfully navigate around the only roundabout in Rarotonga and then you'll be on your way.
 Remember to drive on the left hand side of the road as in New Zealand and Australia.

 Do I need vaccinations to enter the Cook Islands?

-Standard vaccinations are recommend along with staying current on any diseases present.
-We suggest the Centers for Disease Control and Prevention website for up to date information.
+Standard vaccinations are recommended along with staying current on any diseases present.
+We suggest visiting the Centers for Disease Control and Prevention website for up to date information.

 Do I need to tip in the Cook Islands?